rkelson/metadata-asset-tracking-tool/metadata/society/state_agency_dispatch.md

 ### How reliable and accurate is the dataset?

 This dataset is the most current and complete version of dispatch zones for state agencies in Utah.
-Please reach out to [our team](https://gis.utah.gov/contact/) with any other questions or concerns about this dataset.
+Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns about this dataset.

 ## Credits